11th Annual Conference & Hudson-Mohawk Town Hall

 Climate - It is a Dangerous Game We Are Playing

 The science of climate change with numerous sensitivities system interactions, and feedbacks can be complex and challenging.
 The human and societal issues intersecting climate change can be overwhelming, depressing and paralyzing.
 To combat these challenges we have developed a suite of activities, serious games and interactives that engage students while teaching both the science and the societal impacts of a changing climate.
 Three pieces we will share during this session include: a marine food-web based card game that showcases interactions, dependencies and human impacts; a local assessment of sea level rise impacts; and a new app that explores the science and local impacts behind our rising sea level.
 Eco-Chains is a card game based on connections between the natural world and human influences.
-Focused on the connections in a local foodweb it deals with the delicate balance of the species and the impacts of human choices such as industrialization, overfishing, green energy choices.
+Focused on the connections in a local foodweb it deals with the delicate balance of the species and the impacts of human choices such as industrialization, overfishing, and green energy choices.
 Future Coast Local is a field based activity where students use maps to move from the water's edge through the local community, tracking and discussing the impacts of a 1.5 ft., a 5 ft. and a 10 ft sea level rise and storm surge.
 They work in groups to complete a community impact assessment.
 Polar Explorer is an interactive map-based Sea Level Rise App that uses questions to navigate the user through a series of layers that addresses: What is the role of the atmosphere?
 What is the role of the Ocean?
 What else influences sea level change?
 Where has sea level been in the past?
 Where is sea level changing now?
 Who is vulnerable?
 Each of these questions takes the user to a series of touch interactive data visualizations displayed on maps and supported by a few sentence introduction, a short audio explanation, and supporting webpage.

 This paper explores the curricular role for consideration of personal leadership in environmental studies courses.
 Leadership education is typically divided into two arenas: personal leadership development, and organizational leadership.
 I argue that the former is more critical component of an undergraduate education, as it typically revolves around an understanding of personal leadership competencies, the ability to frame and deliver a narrative, and to engage with others in a vision.
 These are foundational abilities for affecting change, whether in the NGO or for-profit world, in policy or business.
 Indeed, these are also critical skills for career success.
 Given this overlap, leadership education is sometimes viewed as and therefore, not suitable for inclusion in a liberal arts curriculum.
 To this, there are two responses.
 The first is that leadership education was the original, primary purpose of the classical academy, and it remains embedded in the mission statements of many institutions.
 Done well, it is a powerful interdisciplinary exploration, with a particular focus on a typically under-served part of the curriculum: rhetoric and oral communication.
 The second is to recognize that in an era of rising student personal debt, an education divorced from professional concerns is increasingly untenable for many institutions.
 Shriberg and McDonald (2013) provide a survey of ESS-related programs that explicitly include leadership education, the majority of them started in the last few years.
 In terms of the conference theme, "the truth" is that the work that our graduates will do is of profound global and historical importance, and it is our obligation as educators as best as we can as change agents and leaders, both with a critical understanding of environmental issues, but also the ability to affect change.